Reporting Boundary: Preston manufacturing

 We recognise that transparent communication is essential for transformational change and we quantifiably contribute to 9 SDG’s.

-Evans Vanodine International an independent family business since 1919, manufacturers of industrial and livestock hygiene chemicals, has been Planet Mark certified.
+Evans Vanodine, an independent family business, manufacturing industrial and livestock hygiene chemicals, has achieved Planet Mark certification.

-Companies working in the chemical sector must be especially aware of their environmental footprint.
-In addition to being compliant with relevant industry legislation, the industry must address a vast array of questions on the topics of waste and plastics disposal, safe use, and supply chain management.
-In a decade of climate action, it is imperative that companies in the chemical industry take a holistic approach to its environmental impact as Evans Vanodine International strives to prove through achieving The Planet Mark certification.
+Companies working in the chemical and cleaning sectors must be aware of the impact they have on the environment.
+Companies must move beyond compliance with relevant legislation on chemical products, to address the huge questions around waste and plastics disposal, safe use and supply chain management.
+In a decade of climate action, it is imperative that companies in the chemical industry take a holistic approach to its environmental impact, for both their own sustainability agenda, as well as for client acquisition and retention.

-As part of the Planet Mark certification, Evans Vanodine has committed to make a year-on-year reduction.
+As part of the Planet Mark certification, Evans Vanodine has committed to making a year-on-year reduction.